 If you accept that we originated in Africa about 100,000 years ago and migrated northwards, you will also understand that at this time our skins were dark which protected us from the relentless equatorial sun whilst still allowing us to obtain the benefits.
 The northward journey took time – no jumping on Easyjet and arriving a few hours later!
 It possibly took thousands of years to inhabit the most northerly areas.
 Remember that at this time the Asia and Europe we know now, didn’t exist and the countries were merged making the migration easier.

 As we very gradually moved northwards, our skins lightened.
 Why do think that was?
 In order that we could still benefit from the now much weaker and less reliable UVB rays from the sun!
 Our skins had to lighten in order to scavenge these less frequent rays at a much quicker rate than our African cousins – and the further north you live – the paler your skin will be and the faster you will get your dose of vitamin D!
-So, given that we need the same levels of vitamin D, the same amount can be obtained in just a few minutes if your recent ancestry is Scottish, a bit longer if you’re English but much longer if you are dark-skinned and living in Africa!
+So, given that we need the same levels of vitamin D, the same amount can be obtained in just a few minutes if your recent ancestry is Scottish, a bit longer if you’re English but much longer if you are dark-skinned and living in the UK.

 Vitamin D3 is not really a vitamin.
 It is a pre-steroid hormone and as such, can affect your DNA (unlike true vitamins).
 My take on this, is that many of the diseases that we label as genetic may in fact be acquired.
 Chronic vitamin D deficiency can be passed to our offspring.
 I have lots of reasons for believing this but one factor that I have come across many times when I am asking people about their health, is the “Welsh Tale” as I have named it.
-If someone has several generations of miners in their family, there is more risk of disease in that person.
+If someone has several generations of miners in their family, there is more risk of certain diseases in that person.
 I’m sure you get the connection.
 Another scenario which is well documented is that of recent immigrants (within a few generations) to the northern hemisphere.
-It is this group of people who are the sickest in the western world – more diabetes, heart disease, obesity etc. Whilst there is a dietary factor, there is also a lack of vitamin D from the sun.
+It is this group of people who are generally the sickest in the western world – more diabetes, heart disease, obesity etc. Whilst there is a dietary factor, there is also a lack of vitamin D from the sun.
 Life is indoors and even if some time is spent in the sun, it is rarely enough for vitamin D to form.
 Each generation does seem to have lighter skin even if both parents are dark-skinned – nature knows what has to be done, but this takes time.

 To prevent vitamin D deficiency, we must sunbathe.
 It must be taken like medicine.
 If the sun is high in the sky and your shadow is shorter than you are tall, the UVB rays are reaching Earth.
 Depending on your skin colour, sunbathe as near to naked as possible for as long as it takes your skin to go pink.
 Not red.
 When this has been achieved, cover up, use sunscreen (try to find a non-toxic one or use coconut oil which offers a little protection) or go indoors.